dolthub/docs/content/concepts/dolt/git/log.md

 Logs are useful in reverting the database to a previous state.
 You determine the state of the database you want via log and then use other Dolt commands to change the database to a different state.

 Logs are useful when trying to track down why the database is in a particular state.
-You use log to find the commits in question and usually follow up with diffs (ie. differences) between two commits you found in the log.
+You use log to find the commits in question and usually follow up with diffs (i.e. differences) between two commits you found in the log.

 Logs are useful in audit.
 If you would like to ensure a particular value in the database has not changed since the last time you read it, log is useful in verifying this.